palmwinecode/alx-system_engineering-devops/0x01-shell_permissions/README.md

 16. 101-symbolic_link_permissions : Changes the owner and the group owner of symbolic link _hello to vincent and staff respectively.

 17. 102-if_only : Changes the owner of the file hello to betty only if it is owned by the user guillaume.

+18. 103-Star_Wars : Play the StarWars IV episode in the terminal.